The Politics of War Related Heritage in Contemporary Asia Symposium, September 5-6, 2019

 In this session, the speakers – including architects, political scientists and historians – will discuss the importance across contemporary Asia of heritage sites, both as symbols of a national or communal past, and as resources for a growing (and often transnational) tourist industry.
 Speakers will discuss how and why particular sites have been protected, destroyed or reconstructed, and the implications of this for domestic discourses on identity, and for international relations.

-Speakers: Jung-Sun N. HAN (Korea University), Mark FROST (University of Essex), Wantanee SUNTIKUL (Hong Kong Polytechnic University), Mark MACA (independent scholar)
+Speakers: Jung-Sun N. Han (Korea University), Mark Frost (Essex University), Wantanee Suntikul (Hong Kong Polytechnic University), Mark Maca (independent scholar)

 Jung-Sun N. Han: Darkling Ventures: The Making of Dark Heritage in Contemporary Japan

 Mark Frost: The City and War Remembrance

 Wantanee Suntikul: A Contested Dark Tourism Site: The Death Railway in Thailand

 Mark Maca: Commemorating War and Occupation in the Philippines Today

 Session 5 (11:20-13:00) (Leader: Tim Winter, University of Western Australia)